 OBSOLETE MAN is a new hardcore / powerviolence band from San Francisco, CA, who released their debut EP “A Short History of Decay” in early March, followed by their first official visualizer for the song “Violence” (watch above).
-Today, we’re giving you a bit more details about both the band and their work, through a special track by track commentary and
+Today, we’re giving you a bit more details about both the band and their work, through a track by track rundown and their special commentary below.

 Based in San Francisco CA, OBSOLETE MAN is a hardcore band drawing influences from powerviolence, d-beat, grindcore and crust punk.
 Established in 2019, the band first got its start practicing in the basement of a parking garage in the Tenderloin.
 OBSOLETE MAN is Devan Bleyle, Gino Colombini, Scott Wright, and Robby Bancroft.
 The band was started with Devan, Gino, and Scott around a year ago out of the ruins of a prior project and after vetting for a singer for months with a handful of unsuccessful tryouts, they enlisted Robby from Gino’s previous band, Five Characters In Search Of An Exit.

 Comments the band: “The new record – ‘A Short History of Decay’ is our debut EP, five songs we set out to make as sonically searing as possible.
 Every song was a collaborative effort from every member of the band.
 Special thank you to Charles Toshio, recording engineer at The Panda Studios, who helped us bring our vision to life.”

 Ennui: This song was inspired by the daily grind of sitting inside a cubicle behind a computer all day.
 The slow trudging intro to the album is the last chance to catch your breath before we abruptly cut into chaos and breakneck speed.